Balloon Sinuplasty

 Recommended procedure

 Since balloon sinuplasty is less invasive and requires a shorter recovery time, why would a patient opt to have endoscopic sinus surgery?
-While balloon sinuplasty can help with a very wide variety of sinus and sinus infection related issues, very severe sinus problems may require the more invasive approach of FESS.
-Traditional sinus surgeries such as FESS, although more invasive than balloon sinuplasty, are still safe and effective treatment options that patients with severe sinus issues may wish to consider.
+While balloon sinuplasty can help with a very wide variety of sinus and sinus infection-related issues, very severe sinus problems may require the more invasive approach of FESS.
+Although more invasive than balloon sinuplasty, traditional sinus surgeries such as FESS are still safe and effective treatment options that patients with severe sinus issues may wish to consider.

 If you’re suffering from chronic sinusitis, let’s talk.
-At Kaplan Sinus Relief, we help the people of Houston breath better every day through procedures like balloon sinuplasty and endoscopic sinus surgery.
-We have the skill you need to experience the lasting benefits of traditional and new sinus surgeries.
+At Kaplan Sinus Relief, we help the people of Houston breathe better every day through procedures like balloon sinuplasty that can provide you with long-term relief.
+We have the skills you need to experience the lasting benefits of traditional and new sinus surgeries.

 More Helpful Articles by Kaplan Sinus Relief: